 Shoubu-jin organizes the popular Japanese board game evening every other week on Monday.
 During this evening Riichi Mahjong, Go, Shogi and Koi-koi are played.
 No experience is needed to join an activity, as we will gladly explain the rules.

 Riichi Mahjong is an intense four player game and can only be described as a mix of Rummikub and Poker.
 At Kinjin Mahjong is by far the most popular board game.
 Go is a typical example of a game which is easy to learn but hard to master, where players place stones in turns to conquer the game board.
-Currently, Go has been rising in popularity this year.
+Currently, Go has been rising in popularity recently.
 Shogi is a more complex form of chess as pieces can be revived after they have been captured.
 Koi-koi is a game played with Hanafuda cards, where the goal is to form special card combinations to accumulate points.

 Tatakai-jin: